Vandise/redux-socket.io-middleware/README.md

 ```

+See the [Client Events Wiki](https://github.com/Vandise/redux-socket.io-middleware/wiki/%5BClient%5D-Emitting-Events-to-the-Server) for a more detailed usage and simplification.

 ### Server Events
 Server events are messages being sent from the server to the client (web browser).
 This excludes events such as `connect`, `disconnect`, `reconnect`, etc. Following the directory structure mentioned, we place our client events in `middleware/myMiddlewareName/server/`